allanshelly/pure-coding-test/README.md

 `npx prisma db seed`
 > ⚠️ Make sure your `.env` file exists at the root of the backend project and includes:
 > `DATABASE_URL="file:./dev.db"`
+6. In `backend/src/routes/agents.routes.ts` change `'../controllers/agent.controller.memory'`  to `'../controllers/agent.controller'` in line 8
-6. Start the development server:
+7. Start the development server:
 `npm run dev`
 Backend runs at: http://localhost:3000